sfc-aqua/network-architecture-specifications/draft-aqua-meas.md

 Link monitoring messages are exchanged as application-level messages, originated by the HardwareMonitor module of the QRSA [](QNA).

+What questions do we need the link layer to ask?

 Integration with Applications
 =====